ChrisUser/design-systems-diary/README.md

 **Pros**:

-1. Gives us insight into users’ needs and which features to prioritize;
+1. Gives us insight into users’ needs and which features to prioritize
-2. Can be used as a **communication tool** across all the business teams;
+2. Can be used as a **communication tool** across all the business teams
-3. Decreases customer churn and increases customer lifetime value;
+3. Decreases customer churn and increases customer lifetime value

 **Cons**:

-1. Needs to have very clear intent and a well defined scope level;
+1. Needs to have very clear intent and a well defined scope level
-2. Needs cross-teams effort and support to be implemented;
+2. Needs **cross-teams effort** and support to be implemented
-3. Needs - "_quite a lot of_" - customers data to rely on;
+3. Needs - "_quite a lot of_" - customers data to rely on